fredlange/Rupert/README.md

 Create a folder in root named "yahoo_data" then execute RupertCron.py using Python 3.
 You may get errors if you cannot supply atleast 20 days of data.
 If you add any other stock tickers than OMX-ST-30 you need to run batch_analysis.py to generate training data using atleast 50+ days of data.
+Rupert will not download dependancies you will have to do that yourself using PIP or similar.